-A few were recorded as early as the 1930s, for the Linguistic Atlas of New England.
-There are also recordings made by Henry Coffin Carlisle in the 1950s and 1960s, interviews performed by local high school classes (the Nantucket Experience class) in the 1980s, professional interviews performed by oral historians funded by an Axe-Houghton grant in the late 1980s and early 1990s, tapes made by professional oral historian Nancy Newhouse in the late 1990s and early 2000s, and more.
+A few were recorded as early as the 1930s for the Linguistic Atlas of New England.
+There are also recordings made by Henry Coffin Carlisle in the 1950s and 1960s, interviews performed by the Nantucket High School’s Nantucket Experience class in the 1980s, professional interviews performed by oral historians funded by an Axe-Houghton grant in the late 1980s and early 1990s, tapes made by professional oral historian Nancy Newhouse in the late 1990s and early 2000s, and more.

-Thanks to two Community Preservation Committee grants, the NHA has digitized most of the audiotaped oral-history interviews in our collections.
-The NHA now has each one in three digitized formats, the “Web version” is available in the online databases.
+Thanks to two Community Preservation Committee grants, the NHA has digitized most of the audio oral-history interviews in our collection.
+The NHA now has each one in three digitized formats with one version available online through our collections catalog.

 Conducting Oral History Interviews